All Tribal offices will close at noon on July 3rd and be closed all day on July 4th for the holiday.

 Using Tags

-• Tags may be hunted and/or fished by the Tribal member obtaining the tag or that individual may give their tag to another Siletz Tribal member hunter/fisher to hunt/fish for them.
-The other Tribal member must have a valid 2023 Tribal hunting and fishing license.
+• Hunting tags may be hunted by the Tribal member obtaining the tag or that individual may give their tag to another Siletz Tribal member hunter to hunt for them.
+The other Tribal member must have a valid Tribal hunting license.

 • Tags shall not be given to or filled by any non-Siletz Tribal member.